jcaillon/valet/extras/lib-valet.md

 This function should be called before using tui::waitForKeyPress.

-You can call `tui::resetBindings` to restore the default bindings.
+You can call `tui::restoreBindings` to restore the default bindings.
 However, this is not necessary as the bindings are local to the script.

 ```bash